 Research into the development, analysis and implementation of algorithms that harness numerical approaches to mathematical problems.

-Development and application of analytical methods to support improved decision-making, especially in relation to the operation of complex and uncertain systems.
+Development and application of advanced analytical methods to support improved decision-making, especially in relation to the operation of complex and uncertain systems.

 Novel techniques and systems for transporting information by fibre-guided or free-space photons, including analogue and digital signals.